mbukatov/tendrl-wiki/Enabling-Https-on-tendrl-server.md

 * Replace `%ssl_virtualhost_ip%` with the correct IP.
 * Adjust `ServerName`.
+* Edit the file path for the `SSLCertificateFile` variable as per required.
+The default value is: `/etc/pki/tls/certs/localhost.crt`
+* Edit the file path for the `SSLCertificateKeyFile` variable as per required.
+The default value is: `/etc/pki/tls/private/localhost.key`

 Thereafter, check if the configuration is valid using `apachectl -t` and reload httpd using `systemctl reload httpd.service`.